‘All the world’s a stage’ – in Drama we explore the world!

 At all Key Stages we aim to offer opportunities to visit professional theatre.

 At Key Stage 3 students study Drama for 1 hour each fortnight.
 They begin with an introduction to Drama in which they learnt the essential skills which they will need for the remainder of their studies.
-Key Stage 3 students also have the opportunity to engage in extra-curricular drama through the school production and Key Stage 3 Drama Club.
+Key Stage 3 students also have the opportunity to engage in extra-curricular drama through the school production.

 As they continue their studies we aim to provide variety in their topics:

 * In Mime and Movement they develop their skills of non-verbal communication and control as well as delivering their artistic vision for a drama.